The New Revolution: Great American Revolution

-In the mid-1970s, Magic Mountain enlisted ride manufacturer Anton Schwarzkopf and legendary designer Werner Stengel to design and build the first looping roller coaster in modern times.
+In the mid-1970s, Magic Mountain enlisted ride manufacturer Anton Schwarzkopf and designer Werner Stengel to design and build the first looping roller coaster in modern times.
 The last known existence of one was Loop the Loop at Coney Island during the early 1900s.
-Prior to Great American Revolution's opening, a week of testing was needed to properly calibrate the tightness of the wheels, in order to get the train to complete one full circuit.
+Prior to Great American Revolution's opening, a week of testing was needed to properly calibrate the tightness of the wheels to get the train to complete a full circuit.
 At the ride's opening, staff operating the ride were outfitted with Continental Army-style uniforms to match the time period of the American Revolution, which the country was celebrating for its Bicentennial.

 La Revolución, Revolution

 In 1979 following the purchase of the park by Six Flags, the ride's name was changed to La Revolución in honor of the Mexican Revolution.
 In 1988, the ride's name was changed once more to simply Revolution.
 In 1992, over-the-shoulder restraints were added to the trains, alongside the existing lapbars, to prevent guests from standing up.
-The addition was heavily criticized, as it led to a rough ride and numerous complaints of discomfort and headbanging.
+The addition was criticized for introducing discomfort and headbanging.

 In June 2002, a Coaster Landmark plaque awarded by American Coaster Enthusiasts (ACE) was placed near the line queue in front of the ride.
 The award was presented in recognition of its accomplishment as the world's first modern vertical-looping roller coaster.
 In 2005, parts of Revolution had to be dismantled to make way for the park's new Tatsu roller coaster that was being constructed.
 Revolution reopened with Tatsu on the new coaster's media day on May 11, 2006.